ixofoundation/Bonds/README.md

 * Curation markets (like [Relevant](https://github.com/relevant-community/contracts/tree/bondingCurves/contracts))
 * Development Impact Bonds (like ixo alpha-Bonds)
 * Continuous organisations (like [Moloch DAO](https://molochdao.com/))

+> A wise observation is that "...prices are an instrument of communication and guidance which embody more information than we directly have". [name=F.H.
+Hayek]

 ## Module functions